-Have you ever wondered, which company has the highest stock price in the world?
-Well, to be honest, that’s not very difficult to find, but one has to go through a lot to explore almost every other company around the world having a substantial stock value.
+Have you ever wondered which company has the most expensive stock in the world?
+That’s not very difficult to find, but one has to go through a lot to explore almost every other company across the globe having a substantial stock value.

-To help you with that, we have compiled a list of 16 most expensive stocks in the world.
-We have also mentioned their total market capitalization.
+To help you with that, we have compiled a list of the 15 most expensive stocks in the world.
+We have also mentioned their total market capitalization (in United States dollars).

 Image Courtesy: tradingview.com